LinkedInLearning/learning-bitbucket-3821269/ch0_intro/00_03_atlassian_acct/README.md

 # 00_03 Create an Atlassian Account
 To start using Bitbucket, you’ll need to create an Atlassian account.

 1. https://id.atlassian.com/signup
-	1. sign up using an email address or an account from:
+	1. Sign up using an email address or an account from:

 		1. Google
 		1. Microsoft